Where to find the assessment documents

 They will provide information about:

-• The project scope and rationale
+• The project and why it’s proposed

 • How it will be constructed, operated and decommissioned